Recruitment of Ex-Offenders

 The DBS Code of Practice Requires that the school sends a copy of its Policy on the Recruitment of Ex-offenders to all job applicants.
 A Model policy statement is given below.

 - At interview, or in a separate discussion, we ensure that an open and measured discussion takes place on the subject of any offences or other matter that might be relevant to the position.
-Failure to reveal information that is directly relevant to the position sought could lead to withdrawal of an offer of employment.
+Failure to reveal information that is directly relevant to the job sought could lead to withdrawal of an offer of employment.

-- We ensure that people at the school who are involved in the recruitment process have access to professional advice to identify and assess the relevance and circumstances of offences.
+- We ensure that people at the School who are involved in the recruitment process have access to professional advice to identify and assess the relevance and circumstances of offences.
 We also ensure that they have received appropriate guidance in the relevant legislation relating to the employment of ex-offenders, e.g. the Rehabilitation of Offenders Act 1974.

 Having a criminal record will not necessarily bar you from working at the school.
 This will depend on the nature of the position and the circumstances and background of your offences.